jsgoller1/c-programming-language/README.md

 # The C Programming Language (K&R)
 Solutions for every exercise from "The C Programming Language" by Kernighan / Ritchie.
 I wrote a [Medium post (WIP)]() and a [Show HN (WIP)]() about this project.

-## Important Note
-Other than the stated goals below, code quality may vary wildly in some places - in addition to jumping around a good bit, this was the first "classic CS book" that I read, so as in addition to learning C I also learned how to write code productively and how to read a CS textbook productively.

 ## Goals
-My goals for this textbook changed as I read it.
+ This was the first "classic CS book" that I read; in addition to learning C, I also learned how to write code productively and how to read a CS textbook.
+As such, my goals for this textbook changed as I read it (especially given that I jumped around a good bit).
 I settled on the following definition for "complete":
 - All pages read, including the appendices
 - All exercises solved, with maximum const correctness
 - All solutions compile against C11 with `-Werror -Wall`